cimnode/WindowsEVTX-ETL_2HEC/README.md

 2. Edit SplunkSettings.json with appropriate values.
   - HEC token must already be created
   - Follow JSON format exactly
 3. Unblock ps1 scripts so they can be run.
+(Run commands from within directory containing files to be unblocked.)
 ```
   Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine